War Victims' Welfare Grant to Survivors Unfortunately this specification of service has not yet been completely translated.

-Survivors who receive (or are likely to be granted) care under the Federal Supply Act or in accordance with this Act .B under the Soldiers' Care Act, the Civil Service Act, the Prisoner Assistance Act, the Infection Protection Act or the Law on Compensation for Victims of Violence or the Criminal Rehabilitation Act may also receive assistance under the Provision of War Victims' Assistance.
+Survivors who are granted (or are likely to be granted) assistance under the Federal Pension Act or in the corresponding application of this Act, e.B. under the Soldiers' Supply Act, the Civil Service Act, the Prisoner Assistance Act, the Infection Protection Act or the Act on Compensation for Victims of Violent Acts or the Criminal Rehabilitation Act, can also receive assistance within the framework of war victim welfare.

-- Request (informal possible)
+- Application (informally possible)

-- Evidence of the applicant's income
+- Proof of the applicant's income

-- Evidence of ongoing commitments
+- Evidence of ongoing obligations

-- Evidence of assets
+- Proof of assets

 - informal application is possible